How to Break a Weight Loss Plateau

 • After 25 lbs lost: 175 lbs, TDEE ~2,150 cal, eating 1,900 cal (250 deficit)

-That shrinking deficit means slower weight loss—and eventually, maintenance.
+A shrinking deficit means slower loss, then eventually maintenance.

 Options: